Is it a crime to drive in Colorado if my license has been suspended or revoked?

 - A discretionary fine of $500-$1,000.1

 In addition, your license suspension, revocation or ineligibility will be extended by one year.
+Failing to surrender your license is a class 2 traffic misdemeanor.

 Second or subsequent offense